 We’re only midway through the fall semester, and already our team has reported back 423 students who have confirmed to us in person that their opinion on abortion has changed!
-This number, however, tells only one part of the story, since this is only those who say to our face that they now oppose abortion after seeing our signs and speaking to our team.
+This number, however, tells only one part of the story, since this is only those who admit to us that they now oppose abortion after seeing our signs and speaking to our team.
 Many more are moved but never tell us or leave with new thoughts which will continue to challenge their pro-abortion views for days to come.
 And all leave with pictures of abortion victims burned into their hearts and minds.
-Read on for more updates from our fall campaign.
+This many minds changed isn’t impossible with the right tactics and boldness.

 One essential element of Created Equal’s mission is creating discussion to move people to reject abortion.
 Taking our cues from social reformers of the past, we put the victims of injustice front and center by displaying them visually on our signs.
 Our team members are nearby to answer questions, resolve objections to the case against abortion, and share the good news of the Gospel.